-As minimal bulk earthworks are anticipated in order to construct the camp site, the developed condition site topography is expected to generally resemble the existing conditions with the subject site to continue to grade to the north-western corner of the camp.
-Refer to Cardno drawing number 7508/90/08/-1.02 for the proposed development layout of Rail Camp 1.
+As minimal bulk earthworks are anticipated in order to construct the camp site, the developed condition site topography is expected to generally resemble the existing conditions with the subject site's catchments to continue to grade to the west and the south-eastern corner of the camp.
+Refer to Cardno drawing number 7508/90/08/-3.02 for the proposed development layout of Rail Camp 3.